 This press conference revealed how incompetent the President was at a most super-critical moment in history based on his woeful lack of understanding of a novel virus and the mathematical progression of infection, transmission and spread.

-- read some good books on pandemics that would have spelled out for him the lessons of history, and
+- read some good books on pandemics that would have spelled out for him the lessons of history (unfortunately, he only watches TV), and

 - develop a strategic plan to rebuild the Pandemic Stockpile and prepare for the worst.

 - months of advance notice to talk directly to people on the front lines of the virus burning across China, South Korea and Europe, and